B Line (Los Angeles Metro)

-The B Line (formerly Red Line from 1993–2020) is a fully underground 14.7 mi rapid transit line operating in Los Angeles, running between Downtown Los Angeles and North Hollywood.
-It is one of seven lines in the Los Angeles Metro Rail system, operated by the Los Angeles County Metropolitan Transportation Authority.
+The B Line (formerly the Red Line from 1993–2020) is a fully underground 14.7 mi rapid transit line operating in Los Angeles, running between North Hollywood and Union Station in Downtown Los Angeles.
+It is one of six lines in the Los Angeles Metro Rail system, operated by Los Angeles Metro.
+Built in four stages between 1986 and 2000, the line cost $4.5 billion.